organisciak/dissertation/document/6_subjective.md

 The approach taken by this chapter introduces personalized crowdsourcing as a general solution to this class of problem, applying human computation through paid crowdsourcing for on-demand personalization.

 To explore how paid online crowds can be leveraged to personalize for individuals in sparse data settings, two protocols are presented:
-*taste-matching*, where crowd workers that are similar to the requester are identified and asked to perform a task, and *taste-grokking*, where crowd workers are asked to perform a task as if they were the requester.
+*taste-matching*, where workers are matched in similarity to the requester, and *taste-grokking*, where unfiltered crowd workers are asked to perform a task as if they were the requester.
 It is shown that personalized crowdsourcing is feasible, within the scope of a number of evaluated task types and domains.
 By studying personalized crowdsourcing for image recommendation, text summarization, and handwriting emulation, this chapter offers insight into the relative strengths and weaknesses of each.

+These protocol are introduced in more detail later, but the fundamental difference is that in taste-matching, the system finds people with the same opinions and tastes as the requester and asks them for their opinions as a proxy for the requester, while taste-grokking asks _any_ worker, similar or not, to make an educated guess about what the requester would like.

 The primary goal in evaluating taste-matching and taste-grokking for various problems is to compare the space of possibility for personalized crowdsourcing: what works, what does not, and when.
 Beyond the underlying philosophies of 'matching' or 'grokking' being compared in the two protocols, this chapter touches on training set size and selection, tasks of different complexity and in different domains, contribution granularity,